ssavitzky/ssavitzky.github.io/_posts/2018-08-01-building-the-site-pt-2.md

 landing-page, and the styles are in `/sass` instead of `/_sass`.
 Only way to salvage it is to fork it and take an axe to it.
 Real hackers use an axe.

+### However...

-Alternatively, just say "inspired by" and fake it.
+Alternatively, I might just say "inspired by" and fake it.
 How hard can it be to style a green rectangle?
 (Famous last words?)